atbcb/usab-uswds/_ada-guides/chapter-2-new-construction.md

----
+﻿---
-title: "Chapter 2: new construction"
+title: "Chapter 2: New Construction"
-layout: standards
+order-number: 2
-collection-folder: ada-guides
+file: new-construction.pdf
-order-number: 20
+file-description: PDF version of Chapter 2 New Construction Guide
 ---
 This guide provides an introduction to the scoping requirements that form the basis for the Department of Justice's [2010